neopragma/cobol-samples/README.md

 #### How can I...

-- [INVCALC](INVCALC-notes.md) ...code typical business calculations in Cobol?
+- [INVCALC](INVCALC-notes.md) ...code business calculations in Cobol?
+- [BRAKES](BRAKES-notes.md) ...code engineering calculations in Cobol?

 ## Working with dates and times